Skip to main content

 Extreme Pulse Settings

-• Pulse = 1 guarantees the account lands in the Critical tier, regardless of how good the automated metrics look.
+• Pulse = 1 → account lands in Critical, regardless of other metrics

-• Pulse = 10 guarantees the account lands in the Healthy tier, regardless of how poor the automated metrics look.
+• Pulse = 10 → account lands in Healthy, regardless of other metrics

-The tier guarantee is derived automatically from your tier configuration — if you change your Healthy threshold, the floor for pulse=10 updates to match.
+The tier guarantee derives from your tier configuration — changing the Healthy threshold automatically adjusts the pulse=10 floor.

 SettingDescriptionDefault